 - Food credits: Up to $10 in monthly statement credits for purchases made at Grubhub, Seamless, Boxed, The Cheesecake Factory, Ruth’s Chris Steak House, and participating Shake Shack locations

-If you max out both of those benefits, they add up to $220 per year — thereby reducing the Gold’s effective annual fee to $30.
+If you max out that benefit, it adds up to $120 per year — thereby reducing the Gold’s effective annual fee to $130.
 Keep in mind, however, that if you find yourself spending an unplanned $20 at Seamless to “get your credit before the month runs out,” these credits could cost more than they save.

 The Platinum attempts to make up for its ginormous annual fee with the following slew of statement credits: